HamuelSD/Lab_5_Final/README.md

 # Software Testing Lab 5 - API Testing

 This repository contains the backend code and automated API testing suite for a class roster system supporting CRUD operations for Students and Courses.
+I used our provided program as a base, but did make a few updates to the student and course controller for better handling of some of my identitified test cases.

 ## Core Project Links
 * **[Postman Collection (JSON)](src/test/resources/postman/StudentRegDemo.postman_collection.json)**